German militarism: Militarism in the German Empire

 The robust military structuralism built in Prussia up to 1849 survived the following period of industrialisation and was never threatened up to the collapse of the German army in 1945.
 Between 1871 and 1945, the "classical period of German militarism" was the result of that development, representing the peak of the social phenomenon of German militarism.
 A new civic-nationalist form of militarism took hold, which stood opposed to a feudal-aristocratic form of militarism that had been championed by Bismarck, and which, in difference to the latter, was built on egalitarianism rather than elitism.
 Also in opposition to the Bismarckian approach, this new form of militarism demanded external expansion through military means.

 The industrial production of armaments, the continuous growth of the population and the resulting larger number of conscripts, new technologies as well as the ever-increasing penetration of the military into civilian life led to a paradigm shift.
 Centralisation of planning through the Prussian General Staff in the second half of the 19th century led to another increase in resources demanded by the army as well as the relevance the armed forces held in state planning.
 The line between military and political matters became thinner.
 In the end, the conception of wars involving an army of millions evolved by 1900 and all state and social levels were integrated into a militaristic shere.

 Increasingly, the feudal and militaristic elite was able to enroll the Grand Burghers into the institution of the army through one-year volunteer service and the creation of a reserve officer system, which came in combination with the increased prestige of the army through the defeat of France in 1870 as well as the proclamation of Wilhelm I as Kaiser of Germany in Versailles.

 In addition to the Grand Burghers, the rural population as well as the working class were also increasingly integrated into the army.
 This occurred through the three-year mandatory service period by conscription.
 The authoritarian, nationalistic drill conveyed the militaristic world view of the old elites to the broader population.
 War was presented as a God-willed natural order, which was neither controllable nor avoidable, making war an inevitability.
 Even women put themselves in large part to the service of the 'national goal' embodied in militarism.
 Pacifism as a modern concept did not play a role in that society.
-Antimilitaristic discussion, for example within the fledling Labour movement, did not focus on a violence-free solution to conflicts.
+Antimilitaristic discussion, for example within the fledgling Labour movement, did not focus on a violence-free solution to conflicts.